mwarger/convex-agent-config/README.md

-# Convex Backend Development Agent
+# Convex Development Agents

-This repository contains a specialized Claude agent configuration for Convex backend development.
+This repository contains a collection of Claude subagents to help with Convex development tasks.

 ## Overview

-The Convex agent is an expert system designed to help with:
+This repository provides a set of specialized subagents for Convex development:
+- `convex-schema-agent` for database schema design and migrations
+- `convex-api-model-agent` for queries, mutations, and actions
+- `convex-frontend-agent` for client integration

+Together these agents help with:
 - Designing and implementing Convex backend systems
 - Creating efficient database schemas with proper indexes
 - Writing type-safe queries, mutations, and actions